jyahdi-byte/numkit/README.md

 [![build](https://github.com/jyahdi-byte/numkit/actions/workflows/build.yml/badge.svg)](https://github.com/jyahdi-byte/numkit/actions/workflows/build.yml)

 A numerical PDE library built from scratch in C++ and CUDA, no external dependencies.
-Two solver families are implemented so far — steady-state (elliptic) and time-marching (hyperbolic) — each one derived from the underlying math, implemented, and checked against an independent exact answer rather than just run and eyeballed.
+All three classical PDE families are implemented — steady-state (elliptic), spreading (parabolic), and translating (hyperbolic) — each one derived from the underlying math, implemented, and checked against an independent exact answer rather than just run and eyeballed.

 ## Highlights